matn7/CS-Notes/src/main/java/basic_java/hearts/EXCEPTIONS.md

 }
 ```

-- It restores interrupt status of the thread
+- It restores interrupt status of the thread, and then throws an AssertionError indicating the basic invariants of your
-- And then throws an AssertionError indicating the basic invariants of your application have been violated
+application have been violated.
 - If you know for certain that you'll never interrupt the thread this code runs in this is safe since the catch
-block should never be reached
+block should never be reached.
 - You cannot guarantee that your thread will never be interrupted.
 In particular if you're writing code that will
 be executed by an Executor or some other thread management it's critical that your code responds
-promptly to interrupts, otherwise your application will stall or even deadlock
+promptly to interrupts, otherwise your application will stall or even deadlock.
 - In such cases the best thing to do is generally to allow the InterruptedException to propagate up the call stack,
 adding a throws InterruptedException to each method in turn.